lotusnprod/lotus-manuscript/manuscript.md

 #### Gathering

-Before their inclusion, the overall quality of source was manually assessed to estimate the quality of referenced structure-organism pairs and the lack of ambiguities in the links between data and references.
+Before their inclusion, the overall quality of the source was manually assessed to estimate the quality of referenced structure-organism pairs and the lack of ambiguities in the links between data and references.
 This led to the identification of thirty-six electronic NP resources as valuable LOTUS input.
 Data from the proprietary Dictionary of Natural Products (DNP v 29.1) was also used for comparison purposes only and is not publicly disseminated.
 FooDB was also curated but not publicly disseminated since its license did not allow sharing in Wikidata.
 SI-1 gives all necessary details regarding electronic NP resources access and characteristics.

 Manual inspection of each electronic NP resource revealed that the structure, organism, and reference fields were widely variable in format and contents, thus requiring standardization to be comparable.
 The initial stage consisted of writing tailored scripts that are capable of harmonizing and categorizing knowledge from each source (Fig. 2).
 This transformative process led to three categories: fields relevant to the chemical structure described, to the producing biological organism, and the reference describing the occurrence of the chemical structure in the producing biological organism.
 This process resulted in categorized columns for each source, providing an initial harmonized format for each table.

 For all thirty-eight sources, if a single file or multiple files were accessible via a download option including FTP, data was gathered that way.
 For some sources, data was scraped (cf. SI-1).
 All scraping scripts written to automatically retrieve entries can be found in the lotusProcessor repository in the src/1_gathering directory (under each respective subdirectory).
 Data extraction scripts for the DNP are available and should allow users with a license to further exploit the data (src/1_gathering/db/dnp).
 The chemical structure fields, organism fields, and reference fields were manually categorized into three, two, and ten subcategories, respectively.
 For chemical structures, ”InChI”, “SMILES”, and “chemical name” (not necessarily IUPAC).
 For organisms, “clean” and “dirty”, meaning lot text not referred to the canonical name was present or the organism was not described by its canonical name.
 For the references, the original reference was kept in the “original” field.
 When the format allowed it, references were divided into: “authors”, ”doi”, ”external”, ”isbn”, ”journal”, “original”, ”publishing details”, “pubmed”, “title”, “split”.
 The generic “external” field was used for all external cross-references to other websites or electronic NP resources (for example, “also in knapsack”).
 The last subcategory, “split”, corresponds to a still non-atomic field after the removal of parts of the original reference.
 Other field titles are self-explanatory.
 The producing organism field was kept as a single field.

 #### Harmonization